Presencehood healing art method

 “What happens when you pay attention to anything, especially routine behavior, is that it changes.
 Attention alters what is attended.”
 (Kaprow 1990)

-For over twenty years I have been observing, communicating, creating and contemplating with and among plants, trees, roots and rocks.
+For over thirty years I have been observing, communicating, creating and contemplating with and among plants, trees, roots and rocks.
 Communication with the pulse of natural entities that surrounds us can be achieved by just being close to them.
 I think about the power of "Presensehood" where we can awaken our deepest intuition and see beyond.